coecms/clef/docs/code.rst

 **search** returns a list of dictionary, one for each dataset.
 You can see from the first result the dictionary content, the last key *time_complete* is the result of a check run on the time axis beuilt by joining together the files periods.
 If the time axis is contiguos is true, otherwise is False.
-NB that this has been calculated only using the dates listed in the files, the actual timesteps haven't been checked.
+NB that this has been calculated only using the dates listed in the files, the actual timesteps have not been checked.

 Both the keys and values of the constraints get checked before being passed to the query function.
-This means that if you passed a key or a avalue that doesn't exists for the chosen project, the function will print a list of valid values and then exit.
+This means that if you passed a key or a value that does not exist for the chosen project, the function will print a list of valid values and then exit.
 Let's re-write the constraints dictionary to show an example.::

     constraints = {'v': 'tas', 'm': 'MIROC5', 'table': 'day', 'e': 'rcp85', 'activity':'CMIP'}